-It’s our responsibility to protect our salmon in perpetuity and to ensure that they flourish for generations to come.
+It’s our responsibility to protect our salmon in perpetuity and to ensure that their populations flourish.
 And we are optimistic that raising awareness of the real threats to salmon, shedding light on the imagined threats, and fighting for policy change will allow us to continue to enjoy the many benefits salmon offer for generations to come!

 Salmon populations can increase when they are fished responsibly.
 It’s part of an intricate dance of interdependence.
 Once spawning beds are full of fertilized eggs, subsequent spawners will not increase numbers of salmon in that year.
 According to the Department of Fisheries and Oceans (DFO), there is only so much space in spawning beds.
 So higher numbers of returning fish will not necessarily increase the salmon population.